 Home learning can be an important part of continuing to support children' learning and development.
 We keep our expectations simple and regularly celebrate children's hard work and achievements.
-The key elements are outlined below:

 As we often share with you, the most important thing you can do is to read with your child every day, or support your older children in reading every day.
 Regular reading at home has been shown to support children's reading development, as well as having other wider benefits, such as increased self-confidence, general knowledge and access to the primary and secondary school curriculum.